Contents - Click a link to skip to the section you want to read

 Widely-wielded, from baker to brewer, yeast works hard to help produce some of the food products you may already savor on a daily basis!

 One of the main functions of yeast in food production is fermentation.
 When the particular strain used during this process, Saccharomyces cerevisiae (S. cerevisiae), runs out of oxygen, it converts carbohydrates (i.e. the sugar provided by flour) to carbon dioxide and alcohol.
 While this alcohol evaporates during baking, it’s this production of carbon dioxide that causes the bread dough to rise, or leaven.
+(BTW, you can click the link if you’re wondering whether or not alcohol is vegan!).

 Note: Though baker’s yeast is vegan, always check the other ingredients listed on any loaf of bread, as there’s chance the baker might’ve used eggs or milk during production.